What are the responsibilities of the Grounds and Automotive Department?

 ARBOR DAY & TREE CAMPUS USA RECOGNITION

-Last year for Arbor day, we planted with the Sustainability team a Vanderwolf Pine along Thomas Hall.
+Last year for Arbor Day, we planted with the Sustainability team a Vanderwolf Pine along with Thomas Hall.
 We are also going for our 5th year of recognition as a Tree Campus USA campus by the National Arbor Day Foundation.

 AROUND THE CAMPUS

 For the 5th year, we will be fertilizing the campus with an all-organic fertilizer for the summer feeding that also helps build healthy soil.
 We are continuing to update and improve our irrigation systems including the addition, for the first time, soil moisture meters in the ground.
 In the next several weeks we will plant just over a thousand annuals and will start making landscape changes to the stairs of Jones hall.

 We were able to make some major repairs to several University vehicles and equipment in House, saving the University a substantial amount of money compared to if we had sent them out to be repaired.

 We also are now able to use our own equipment to haul fuel to fill emergency generators instead of having a fuel truck drive down paths and walks.